Discography is an imaging test. It involves injecting a contrast material into a disc in the spine and taking an

 - Injection of dye into the wrong area

 - Determine if you have any allergies

 - Pregnancy test—this test is not usually needed on pregnant women

-- Before the test, remove any metal objects from your body (eg, jewelry, hearing aids, dentures).
+- Remove any metal objects from your body, such as jewelry, hearing aids, or dentures

 You will lie on your stomach or side on a table.
 A technician will help place you into position.
 You may be given antibiotics through an IV.
 You may receive an injection of local anesthetic into the skin on your back.
 This will be done to reduce pain from the needles.

 Your doctor will use an imaging test called fluoroscopy.
 It combines x-ray technology with a TV screen to help guide needles into the discs.
 A contrast dye will be injected into the center of each disc.
 If the disc is normal, the liquid will remain in the center of the disc.
 If it is abnormal, the x-ray will detect any spreading or leaks.

 During the exam, you will be asked to rate any pain that is associated with the injections.
 This can help your doctor find out if it is the abnormal disc that is causing pain.